zdravkov/kendo-docs/getting-started/web/sortable/integration.md

 **If the Grid is configured to display details**, you should use a selector that matches only the master Grid rows.
 For example: `filter: ">tbody >tr.k-master-row"`.
 In this way the detail rows will not be draggable.

-For more information check [Sortable's events](../../../api/web/sortable#events) and Grid integration [demo page](http://demos.telerik.com/kendo-ui/web/sortable/integration-grid.html).
+For more information check the [Sortable events](../../../api/web/sortable#events) and the [Grid/Sortable integration demo](http://demos.telerik.com/kendo-ui/web/sortable/integration-grid.html).

 ## Reorder the items in the DataSource

-The `change` event of the Sortable widget will fire after row position is changed.
-You may use the `change` event data to update position of the items in the DataSource.
+The `change` event of the Sortable widget will fire after a row position is changed.
+You may bind to the `change` event to update the order of the items in the DataSource.

-### Example - shifting the position of the items on the client
+### Example - shift the position of the items in the DataSource

-    function onChange(e) {
+    //the change event handler of the Sortable widget function onChange(e) {
         var grid = e.sender.element.data("kendoGrid"),
             oldIndex = e.oldIndex , //the old position
             newIndex = e.newIndex , //the new position
             view = grid.dataSource.view(),
-            dataItem = grid.dataSource.getByUid(e.item.data("uid")); //retrieved moved dataItem
+            dataItem = grid.dataSource.getByUid(e.item.data("uid")); //retrieve the moved dataItem

         dataItem.Order = newIndex; //update the order
         dataItem.dirty = true;